Seeking to improve school attendance, researchers learn how some students think

 This has implications beyond school attendance.
 Anyone giving awards, the authors say, needs to be aware of the hidden messages they convey and of the unexpected effects they can have, even on the targeted behavior.

-Assistant Professor of Strategy and Behavioral Decision Making
+Associate Professor of Strategy and Behavioral Decision Making

 About the Research